Top UK court denies Julian Assange permission to appeal US extradition | DW | 14.03.2022

 Free speech activist Julian Assange is one step closer to being extradited to the US, where he is likely to face espionage charges for releasing information on US wars in Afghanistan and Iraq.

-The politician is now set to decide on an extradition request from the US.
+The politician is now set to decide on an extradition request from the United States.

 The whistleblower is accused of publishing secret documents about the wars in Iraq and Afghanistan and could be sentenced to up to 175 years for breaking US espionage laws.